Gabelbombe/AESEncryption/README.md

 A new IV is generated using dev/urandom before each encryption operation.
 If the script is running on a Windows machine and the PHP version is less than 5.3, the class will use MCRYPT_RAND to generate an IV.

-Depending on if parameter $raw_output is true or false, the encryption method will return lowercase hexit by default or raw binary of the encrypted data.
+Depending on if parameter $rawOutput is true or false, the encryption method will return lowercase hexit by default or raw binary of the encrypted data.

 Decryption will reverse the encryption process and check that the computed md5 digest is equal to the stored md5